 The Uncanny Valley Algorithm

 One possible reason for the rejection of AI art lies in a psychological phenomenon known as the Uncanny Valley.
 It describes the feeling of unease that can arise when something appears almost human, but not quite.
 This can also happen with AI images.
 They often appear technically perfect, detailed, and familiar, yet many people perceive them as strangely empty or – as critics often say – 'soulless'.
-It is precisely this mixture of perfection and a lack of tangible humanity that can cause irritation.
+This mixture of perfection and a lack of tangible humanity can cause irritation.

 The Loss of Effort

 We often value art not only for its result but also for the effort that goes into it.
-For many people, a painting created over a long period carries more weight than an image generated in a few seconds.
-There is more to this than mere taste.
+A painting that took a long time to create carries more weight for many people than an image generated in a few seconds.
+There's more to it than mere taste.
 We associate art with dedication, practice, patience, and personal commitment.
-AI art challenges this understanding because it can deliver a convincing result without having gone through the same human process.
-In doing so, it is often overlooked that the process with AI also requires its own form of dedication and learning – just on a different level.
+AI art questions this understanding because it can deliver a convincing result without having gone through the same human process.
+It often overlooks that the process with AI also requires its own form of dedication and learning – just on a different level.

 The Threat to Uniqueness

 For many, art has always been more than a product.
-It was considered an expression of a capability that particularly distinguishes humans: creativity.
-If machines can now also create images that impress or even seem superior, this touches a sensitive point.
+It was considered an expression of a skill that distinguishes humans in a special way: creativity.
+When machines now also create images that are impressive or even superior, it hits a sensitive spot.
 Then not only art is up for debate, but also our image of humanity itself.
-The rejection of AI art is therefore often driven by the fear that even our creativity is no longer indispensable.
+The rejection of AI art is therefore often rooted in the fear that even our creativity is no longer irreplaceable.

 The Problem of "Theft"

-A central criticism of AI art concerns the basis on which these systems learn.
-Many models have been trained with huge amounts of images, including works by artists, without their explicit consent.
-Many see a fundamental problem in this.
+A central point of criticism regarding AI art concerns the basis on which these systems learn.
+Many models have been trained with vast amounts of images, including works by artists, without their explicit consent.
+Many see this as a fundamental problem.
 It creates the impression that creative work is being used without involving, asking, or fairly compensating the creators.
-This creates an understandable feeling of injustice and exploitation.
+This creates a understandable feeling of injustice and exploitation.

 These arguments seem overwhelmingly new today.
-But a look at art history shows us something astonishing: almost the same accusations – the fear of the machine, the lack of human effort, and the concern for craftsmanship – were heard by other pioneers before.
-First and foremost, the early photographers.
+But a look at art history shows us something astonishing: almost the same accusations – the fear of the machine, the lack of human effort, and the concern for craftsmanship – were heard by other pioneers.
+First and foremost, the first photographers.

 Is a photographer an artist?

-Photography, too, was not immediately recognized as an art form by everyone for a long time.
-The accusation was similar to that leveled at AI today: the machine does a large part of the work, while the human merely presses a button.
-But this view is too narrow.
-A good photo does not come about by chance, but through decisions.
-Perspective, cropping, light, timing, and choice of motif often shape the result more than the camera itself.
-The creative act, therefore, lies not only in the technical recording but in the photographer's eye.
+Photography, too, was not immediately recognized by everyone as an art form for a long time.
+The accusation was similar to today with AI: the machine does a large part of the work, while the human merely presses a button.
+But this view falls short.
+Because a good photo is not created by chance, but by decisions.
+Perspective, framing, light, timing, and choice of subject often influence the result more strongly than the camera itself.
+The creative achievement therefore lies not only in the technical recording, but in the photographer's eye.

-Furthermore, photography has long ceased to consist solely of the moment of pressing the shutter.
-Many photographers have been working with darkroom techniques or digital image editing for decades to deliberately influence contrasts, colors, sharpness, mood, and composition.
+In addition, photography has long consisted of more than just the moment of triggering the shutter.
+Many photographers have been working for decades with darkroom techniques or digital image processing to specifically influence contrasts, colors, sharpness, mood, and composition.
 Programs like Photoshop have long been part of the creative toolbox in modern photography.
 Nevertheless, hardly anyone would seriously claim that an edited photo is automatically no longer art.
-Here, too, it becomes clear: art is created not only through pure manual labor but also through selection, editing, and artistic intent.
+This also shows: art is not created only through pure manual labor, but also through selection, editing, and design intent.
 Anyone who optimizes a photo with Photoshop today uses algorithms to clarify their vision.
-The step from the digital darkroom to generative AI is therefore perhaps not a break with tradition at all, but a consistent further development of our tools.
+The step from the digital darkroom to generative AI is therefore perhaps not a break with tradition at all, but a logical further development of our tools.

 The Connection to AI

-Precisely for this reason, the comparison with AI is exciting.
-If we accept photography as art despite the camera and image editing, it shows that artistic work does not solely depend on creating every detail by hand.
-What is crucial, rather, is whether a human develops an idea, makes artistic decisions, and gives direction to the result.
+Precisely because of this, the comparison to AI is exciting.
+If we accept photography as art despite cameras and image editing, then it shows that artistic work does not solely depend on creating every detail by hand.
+What is decisive is whether a person develops an idea, makes design decisions, and gives direction to the result.
 The tools change, but the question of artistic authorship remains essentially the same.

-But it's not just in the visual world that the boundaries between craftsmanship and technology are blurring.
+But it's not just in the visual world that the lines between craft and technology are blurring.
 If we sharpen our ears and look at modern music, we discover a very similar phenomenon: the artist who creates something completely new from fragments of other worlds.

 Is a musician an artist?

-Even in other art forms, originality has long ceased to be tied to pure manual labor.
-Especially in electronic music, hip-hop, or pop production, works often arise from samples, synthesizers, and digital fragments.
-The artist does not create every sound from scratch but works with existing material that is recombined, altered, and transformed into their own expression.
-The creative achievement, therefore, lies not only in the origin of the material but in the way something unique emerges from it.
+In other art forms too, originality is no longer solely tied to manual labor.
+Especially in electronic music, hip-hop, or pop production, works are often created from samples, synthesizers, and digital fragments.
+The artist doesn't create every sound from scratch but works with existing material that is recombined, altered, and transformed into a unique expression.
+The creative achievement thus lies not only in the origin of the material but in how something unique emerges from it.

 The Argument

 Does this make someone less of a musician?
-No. Creativity is evident not only in the immediate creation of a sound but also in the ability to select, combine, and shape existing elements in such a way that something unique emerges.
-The art lies in the arrangement, in the layering, and in the feeling for effect.
-Existing building blocks thus create a new emotional landscape.
+No. Creativity is not only shown in the immediate creation of a sound, but also in the ability to select, combine and shape existing elements in such a way that something unique emerges.
+The art lies in the arrangement, in the layering and in the sense of effect.
+From existing building blocks, a new emotional landscape is created.

 The Connection to AI

-AI art can be compared, in a way, to digital sampling, only in a much more complex form.
+AI art can be compared in some ways to digital sampling, only in a much more complex form.
 Someone who uses a sample doesn't steal the song; they use it as a splash of color for a new painting.
-It's similar with AI: it doesn't just copy, it 'distills' styles and forms into something that didn't exist before.
+It's similar with AI: it doesn't simply copy, it 'distills' styles and forms into something that didn't exist before.
 Instead of working with individual fragments, the system draws on patterns, styles, and visual structures from an enormous dataset and combines them in new ways.
-The prompt provides the direction, the human makes design decisions, and controls the result.
-Their role thus shifts: away from direct production, towards the conceptual leadership of a digital design process.
+The prompt provides the direction, the human makes creative decisions, and controls the result.
+Their role thus shifts: away from direct production, towards the conceptual guidance of a digital design process.

 Perhaps the most honest answer begins with an admission: there is no universal definition of art.
 Every attempt to define it definitively falls short.
 Art is a chameleon.
-It changes its form with time, with the viewer's perspective, with cultural spaces, and with social debates.
+It changes its form with time, with the perspective of the observer, with cultural spaces, and with societal debates.
 The current debate about AI, in particular, shows how unstable and contested our concept of art is.

-Depending on which art theory one follows, the answer differs.
-In Aestheticism, art is primarily considered the beautiful.
-From this perspective, AI certainly seems capable of art: it can create aesthetically convincing, harmonious, refined images.
-In Expressionism, however, art is understood as an expression of emotions.
-Here the question becomes more difficult: AI can visibly simulate emotions, but does it itself have feelings that it expresses?
+Depending on which art theory one follows, the answer will differ.
+In aestheticism, art is primarily considered beautiful.
+From this perspective, AI certainly seems capable of art: it can produce aesthetically convincing, harmonious, refined images.
+In expressionism, on the other hand, art is understood as the expression of emotions.
+Here the question becomes more difficult: AI can visibly simulate emotions, but does it have feelings itself that it expresses?
 Or does it only produce the form of expression without inner experience?

-The situation is different again in conceptual art.
-There, art is less the artisanal object than the idea behind it.
+The situation in conceptual art is different again.
+There, art is less about the handcrafted object than the idea behind it.
 One could then say: the prompt, the selection, the instruction, the conscious framing are already an artistic concept.
-In this case, the AI would be more of a medium or tool within a conceptual design.
+In this case, AI would be more of a medium or tool within a conceptual design.
 And according to institutional theory, art is ultimately what the art world accepts as art – by museums, galleries, critics, curators, collectors, and discourses.
-It is precisely this boundary that currently seems to be shifting.
+It is precisely this boundary that seems to be shifting.

-But perhaps another possibility is closer: perhaps art is not primarily the product, i.e., not just the finished image, but the process of communication between creator and observer.
+But perhaps another possibility is closer: Perhaps art is not primarily the product, i.e. not just the finished image, but the process of communication between creator and viewer.
 Then the question would shift.
-If an AI image triggers a real, deep emotion in me, if it touches me, disturbs me, inspires me, or forces me to think – how crucial is it then whether a human or a machine wielded the brush, the camera, or the algorithm?
-Perhaps art is where meaning arises: in the tension between intention, form, perception, and effect.
+If an AI image evokes a genuine, deep emotion in me, if it moves me, disturbs me, inspires me or makes me think - how important is it then whether a human or a machine wielded the brush, the camera or the algorithm?
+Perhaps art exists where meaning arises: in the tension between intention, form, perception and effect.

-All this shows: the question of whether AI can make art cannot be answered unequivocally, because the question of what art even is remains open.
-Art is not a fixed entity, but a dynamic field between form, expression, idea, context, and experience.
-Its blurriness is not a flaw, but its essence.
+All this shows: The question of whether AI can create art cannot be answered unequivocally, because the question of what art actually is remains open.
+Art is not a fixed entity, but a moving field between form, expression, idea, context and experience.
+Its blurriness is not a defect, but its essence.

 For me personally, AI is a partner that expands my visions, not replaces them.
 But how do you see it?
-Can an algorithm have a 'soul' for you if the result touches you?
+Can an algorithm have a 'soul' for you if the result moves you?
 Or does it always remain just a technical product for you?
-Feel free to write it in the comments – I'm eager to hear your perspective.
+Feel free to write it in the comments – I'm curious about your perspective.

 The Redefinition of the Artist

 The rejection of AI art is human and psychologically understandable.
 It touches on questions of originality, effort, authorship, and the value of creative work.
-Yet, a look at history shows that similar reservations have been met by other forms of expression.
+However, a look at history shows that similar reservations have been encountered by other forms of expression.
 Photography had to fight for its place as an art form.
-Electronic music and sampling were long not recognized as "real" art by everyone.
+Electronic music and sampling were not recognized as "real" art by everyone for a long time.
 The tools have changed, but the creative idea behind them has remained.

-Perhaps, therefore, AI does not change the essence of art, but above all, the role of the artist.
-The artist of the future is possibly less of a craftsman and more of a curator, idea generator, and designer.
-They combine influences, make decisions, develop concepts, and bring different levels together into something unique.
+Perhaps, with AI, it's not the essence of art that is changing, but primarily the role of the artist.
+The artist of the future may be less of a craftsman and more of a curator, idea generator, and designer.
+They connect influences, make decisions, develop concepts, and bring different levels together to create something unique.

-AI will therefore not simply replace human art, but expand its scope of possibilities.
-The most exciting works could arise precisely where human intuition meets machine intelligence.
+Therefore, AI will not simply replace human art, but expand its scope of possibilities.
+The most exciting works could emerge precisely where human intuition meets machine intelligence.
 Perhaps we don't have to fear the ghost in the machine.
 Perhaps we just have to learn to dance with it.

 Back to blog